 CPH recruitment is comprised of the following sororities and women's fraternities at Wright State: Alpha Omicron Pi, Alpha Xi Delta, Delta Zeta, Kappa Delta, Phi Sigma Rho, Theta Phi Alpha, Zeta Tau Alpha, and ACE.
-Register for recruitment until orientation on Sept.
-9. Recruitment runs from Sept.
-9–13.
+Formal recruitment is now closed; however, you may still express interest in joining a chapter.

 Interfraternity Council (IFC) Fraternities

 IFC recruitment is comprised of the following fraternities at Wright State: Alpha Sigma Phi, Phi Sigma Phi, Sigma Phi Delta, and Sigma Phi Epsilon.
-Recruitment runs from Sept.
-1–11.
+Recruitment runs year-long.

 National Pan-Hellenic Council (NPHC) Fraternities and Sororities

 NPHC organizations participate in membership intake, selecting, educating, and initiating new members at a time deemed specific by the specific organization.
 Each of the national organizations highly regulates membership intake.
 NPHC groups do not accept first-semester first-year students.
 Aspirants, or interested persons, should note that individual organizations hold informational meetings throughout the academic year.